 What Is High Conflict Parenting?

-High-Conflict parenting refers to the tension and stress you feel during the time you are experiencing your divorce.
-Sometimes, and most often, the tension will continue to grow after your divorce is final.
-The conflicts you experience during your divorce can interfere with your joint-custody agreements, which can lead to parent alienation.
-When you argue in front of your kids, the quality of your parenting is reduced, and it doesn’t just affect you.
+High-Conflict parenting refers to the tension and stress you feel during the time you are experiencing your divorce/post-divorce.
+The conflicts you experience during your divorce can interfere with your joint-custody agreements, which can lead to parental alienation.
+When you argue in front of your kids, the quality of your parenting is reduced, and it doesn't just affect you.
 It mostly affects your children!
 The care they need is dependent on the relationship you currently have with your ex.
 So stay calm and read these five tips!

 5 Tips To Stay Calm During High Conflict Situations

-It’s true what they say, “If we are not good to ourselves we cannot be good to others.”
-When a trauma hits your family, you first need to take time to process what has occurred.
-It’s a good idea to sort out and accept your feelings and then make decisions on how to manage the situation.
-It’s time to be kind to yourself.
+Have compassion for yourself It's true what they say, "If we are not good to ourselves we cannot be good to others."
+When trauma hits your family, you first need to take time to process what has occurred.
+It's a good idea to sort out and accept your feelings and then make decisions on how to manage the situation.
+It's time to be kind to yourself.

-Get the best professional help that you can for your high conflict parenting situation.
+Do your research Get the best professional help that you can for your high conflict parenting situation.
 Yes, you have to do your homework!
-Therapists and lawyers are trained in different specialty areas.
+Therapists, coaches, and lawyers are trained in different specialty areas.
 Do not just pick someone off a page and think that they can help you and your family.
 Interview professionals and ask specific questions that pertain to your high conflict situation.

 We Cure Conflict!
 If you want to know more about our coaching services, click here to contact us!